-Fire Sprinkler Heads Types in the image over is an element with the Fire Sprinkler Heads Types classification on Typing Tutor Test articles.
-Download this graphic free of charge in High definition resolution the choice by appropriate pressing on the Fire Sprinkler Heads Types image.
-Should you tend not to discover the precise resolution you are interested in, then go for a native or better resolution.
+Fire Sprinkler Heads Types with the graphic above is part in the Fire Sprinkler Heads Types group on Typing Tutor Test content articles.
+Download this image at no cost in HD resolution the choice by proper pressing to the Fire Sprinkler Heads Types graphic.
+Should you will not discover the precise resolution you are looking for, then choose a local or greater resolution.

 This article is about the device discharging the water.
 For the complete system, see fire sprinkler system.
 A fire sprinkler mounted on a ceiling A fire sprinkler or sprinkler head is the component of a fire sprinkler system that discharges water when the effects of a fire have been detected, such as when a predetermined temperature has been exceeded.
 Fire sprinklers are extensively used worldwide, with over 40 million sprinkler heads fitted each year.

 In buildings protected by properly designed and maintained fire sprinklers, over 99% of fires were controlled by fire sprinklers alone.
 History In 1812, British inventor Sir William Congreve patented a manual sprinkler system using perforated pipes along the ceiling.
 When someone noticed a fire, a valve outside the building could be opened to send water through the pipes.
 It was not until a short time later that, as a result of a large furniture factory that repeatedly burned down, Hiram Stevens Maxim was consulted on how to prevent a recurrence and invented the first automatic fire sprinkler.